sourjyadip/matscieApp/README.md

 ```sh
 unzip matscie.zip -d destination_folder
 ```
-Remember to replace destination_folder to the actual destination folder.
+Remember to replace destination_folder with the actual location of the destination folder.

 ### Setting up the environment